Mr. Speaker, I will be sharing my time with the .

 Even with this victory, there are still holes in the system.
 For example, a woman whose child support dried up because her ex-spouse lost his or her income due to the pandemic does not qualify for the CERB.
 Her main source of income has been lost and the government is refusing to support her.
 It is not fair.
 This is on top of the countless women who are being denied the emergency benefits because they are pregnant and are being forced to apply for maternity leave early.
 This is another issue that could have been avoided if the government had made its emergency benefit universal.

 There are some good announcements in this package that the Liberals have put forward.
 New Democrats welcome the government's announcement to temporarily double student grants.
 New Democrats have been pushing for this for over a decade.
-We would like to see this grant increase be made permanent.
-The government needs to move away from loans and to offer more grants.
+We would like to see this grant increase made permanent.
+The government needs to move away from loans and offer more grants.
 Accessing financial support for post-secondary education should not be a debt sentence.

 Accessible and publicly funded education is a great opportunity for everyone in our society.
 It can transform lives and open new horizons for people of every background.
-That makes education an amazing gift that we can give to each other, our children and to the next generation.
+That makes education an amazing gift that we can give to each other, our children and the next generation.
 However, students have seen tuition increases across Canada on average and are paying 4% more just this year.

 New Democrats believe that access to education should never depend on how much money one's parents make or how much debt one carries.
 If one has the grades and the drive to study hard, one should be able to get the education one wants at any age and in every community.
 The government needs to work with provinces to address the rise in tuition costs.